Do I have to claim Universal Credit?

 Universal Credit replaces 6 benefits: Income-Based Jobseeker’s Allowance, Income-Related Employment and Support Allowance, Income Support, Housing Benefit, Working Tax Credit and Child Tax Credit.

-So if your circumstances are changing, you might need to claim Universal Credit.
-But if you’re already claiming these benefits, don’t need any extra financial help, and are not having a change in your circumstances, then you don’t need to claim Universal Credit yet.
+If you’re already claiming these benefits, don’t need any extra financial help, and are not having a change in your circumstances, then you don’t need to claim Universal Credit yet.

 My circumstances are changing – will I need to claim?